What Makes a Good Friend?

 In few men is it part of nature to respect a friend’s prosperity without begrudging him, as envy’s wicked poison settling to the heart piles up the pain in one sick with unhappiness, who, staggered under sufferings that are all his own, winces again to the vision of a neighbor’s bliss.

-…winces again to the vision of a neighbor’s bliss.
+“…winces again to the vision of a neighbor’s bliss.”

 Of all the companions Agamemnon could remember, only Odysseus maintained his sincerity.
 All others were a “shadow’s ghost” of companionship.
+They were around him because he was powerful, either out of fear or because he could do something for them.
+Their envy, however, proved that they would tear him apart for scraps if the opportunity arose.

 If you find a friend who does not envy, you have found a treasure.